vinc96/cs3505_project2_client/PS4/Project1/README.txt

 -Variable name validation will be done by one method.
 *********************************LIBRARIES**********************************************
 -This solution will be built with a debug version of both the Formula and DependencyGraph items.
 These versions were compiled 9/28/2016, and at compillation time, was passing all provided tests.
+No code changes were made between when these assignments were turned in, and when they were compiled for this project.
 ********************************NOTES***************************************************
 -The majority of tests were written before the code was implemented, in a Black Box style.
 This should explain any percieved over-redundancy in tests, as I was operating with absoloutly no knowledge of implementation.